This setup guide will assist you in setting up your instrument, audio interface device, speakers, and RiffWorks.

 Select an AMP

 RiffWorks Standard and RiffWorks T4 are compatible with a number of VST (Windows) and Audio Unit (Mac OS) plug-ins for adding effects to the input signal while recording.
-Amplitube 2 Live is included with RiffWorks Standard.
-Amplitube 2 Duo RW and Studio Devil BVC are included with RiffWorks T4.
+Amplitube 2 Live is no longer included with RiffWorks Standard.
+Amplitube 2 Duo RW and Studio Devil BVC are no longer included with RiffWorks T4.
 Feel free to try plug-ins recommended here: http://www.sonomawireworks.com/forums/viewtopic.php?id=6849

 - RiffWorks 2 Line 6 Edition users should launch the GearBox (or PodFarm) application (Start - All Programs - Line 6 - Gearbox) separately alongside RiffWorks for amp modeling purposes.